 - UACCM Admissions Requirements (Call 501-977-2053 to check your status.)

 - IRS tax return transcript

 - Parent(s) IRS tax return transcript (if dependent student)

 If supporting documents do not match the information submitted on the FAFSA, it will delay completing your PELL grant award and Any Loans.
-The Financial Aid Office will send you notification through the mail.
+The Financial Aid Office will send you notification through the email address used on your FAFSA.
 Additional documentation may be required.